 If you want the fastest possible speed, get a fast SSD-based portable drive, such as the My Passport SSD or the Sandisk Extreme.
 However, keep in mind, the performance depends on the network connection or the power of the router itself.

 Regarding storage space, the more, the better, so get the drive of the capacity that fits your needs.
-If you’re serious about your data, you can also choose an external drive with redundancy.
-In this case, a dual-drive RAID 1 external storage device, like the WD My Book Duo, is more suitable.
+If you’re serious about your data, you can also choose an external drive with redundancy, such as a dual-drive RAID 1 external storage device, like the WD My Book Duo.